Crazyokd/Crazyokd/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 - 🔭 I’m currently working on CSUST.
-- 🌱 I’m currently learning JavaWeb.
+- 🌱 I’m currently learning OS.
 <!--
 Here are some ideas to get you started:
  ...